Future career - MSc Animal Sciences

 Job branches and function after graduation 2018-2020.PNG

-Most graduates choose a career in the industry, in technical, commercial or managerial functions.
-Other graduates choose a career as scientific researcher at universities or research institutions in the Netherlands or abroad.
+Most graduates choose a career in the industry in technical, commercial or managerial functions.
+Other graduates choose a career as scientific researcher at universities or research institutions.
 In the public sector (e.g. provincial, national or EU authorities), animal scientists work as policy advisors to, for example, develop legislation and policies for animal welfare and the environment.
-In addition, there are many more career opportunities, for example in financial services, veterinary branches, zoos, IT branches or consultancies.
+Others work for non-profit organisations.
+In addition, there are many more career opportunities, for example in financial services, zoos, IT branches or consultancies.

 When you are interested to work as a teacher in secondary school or in vocational education, you can prepare yourself with a professional track in education in your master's programme.